falabrasil/espnet-br/README.md

 $ ./run.sh  # watch: install dependencies on a venv beforehand
 ```

-:warning: Decoding consumes a lot of RAM, make sure you gotta at least
+:warning: Decoding consumes a lot of RAM, so number of jobs was reduced to 4.
-32 GB + swap.
+Make sure you gotta at least 16 GB + swap.
 Training without GPU is unadvised.

 My setup: